EventStore/eventstore.org/_posts/2019-02-18-event-store-5.0.0-release.md

 ## Highlights

 - The [EventStore Client API](https://www.nuget.org/packages/EventStore.Client/) now also targets the `netstandard2.0` framework.
 This means that the client can be consumed by .NET Core 2.0+ projects.
 We previously had a separate [.NET Core client](https://www.nuget.org/packages/EventStore.ClientAPI.NetCore/).
-This is the first part of the effort to migrate EventStore towards .NET Core.
+This is the first step in the effort to migrate EventStore towards .NET Core.
 We are also planning to migrate the server in the near future.

 - The [EventStore Client API](https://www.nuget.org/packages/EventStore.Client/) now also targets the `net452` framework.
 We previously targeted only the `net46` framework.